- Migrate WordPress

 There are many WordPress plugins that can help you with this.
 One plugin that we have good experiences with is Duplicator, but any other migration plugin should work fine as well.

 This guide will explain the steps necessary to migrate your existing WordPress installation to another location using the popular WordPress migration plugin Duplicator.

 Note: If you have a Multisite installation of WordPress and want to migrate all sites at once using Duplicator, this requires Duplicator Pro which is not free.

 We will be assuming that you have your WordPress installation setup on “www.mysite.com“, and you are going to migrate it to “wordpress.mysite.com“, making it possible to use

-www.mysite.com for the static version of your site.
+www.mysite.com to host the static version of your site.

-We will also be assuming that you have administrator access for both locations.
+We will also be assuming that you have administrator access to both locations.

 1. Preparing the new location